irisnet/irisnet/WHITEPAPER.md

 complicated business collaboration.

-For interchain communication, Cosmos IBC [\[12\]][12] defines a protocol for transferring values from an account on one chain to an account on the other chain.
-IRIS designs new semantics to allow cross-chain computation to be invoked by leveraging IBC.
-This capability is very important when building scalable business applications.
-More on its use case is in later chapter.
+For interchain communication, Cosmos IBC [\[12\]][12] defines a protocol for transferring values from an account on one chain to an account on another chain.
+The IRIS network designs new semantics to allow cross-chain computation to be invoked by leveraging IBC.
+We believe this capability is very important when building scalable business applications.
+Further details of potential use cases are set out below.

-IRIS network provides the service infrastructure for handling the coordination of on-chain transaction processing with off-chain data processing and business logic execution.
-Enhanced IBC capability allows those off-chain processing to be invoked cross chain if required.
-IRIS also provides client-side wallet and SDK to make it easier for people to consume and provide services.
+The IRIS network is intended to provide the service infrastructure for handing and coordinating on-chain transaction processing with off-chain data processing and business logic execution.
+Enhanced IBC capability allows those off-chain processing to be invoked cross chain, if required.
+The IRIS network, as presently envisaged, will also include client-side tools, including a smart wallet enabling cross-chain multi-asset storage, as well as consume and provide iServices.
+We plan to provide SDKs for easy construction of iServices.
 For example, for a specific service definition, the Client SDK would generate the provider side skeleton as well as consumer side stub for major programming languages.

 ## IRIS Network Design ################################################################